Davaakhatan/zero-to-running/docs/DEMO_SCRIPT.md

 2. **Show, don't tell** - Let them see `make dev` work
 3. **Use numbers** - "10 hours vs 5 minutes"
 4. **Pause for impact** - Let key points sink in
-5. **Stay focused** - Local only, no AWS/Kubernetes
+5. **Use AWS as transition** - Show AWS while Docker starts, then switch to local
+6. **Keep AWS brief** - Just enough to show it exists, then focus on local

 ---

 ## 🎤 Quick Q&A

 **Q: What about production?**
-A: Kubernetes support exists, but the core value is local development.
-One command, everything works.
+A: The same applications you saw on AWS are also available for production deployment.
+But the core value is local development—one command, everything works locally.

-**Q: Do I need AWS?**
+**Q: Do I need AWS for local development?**
 A: No!
 Everything runs locally with Docker.
-No cloud accounts needed.
+AWS is optional for production deployment.
+For local development, you just need Docker Desktop.

 **Q: Can I customize it?**
 A: Yes.
 Sensible defaults, but everything is configurable.